b-m-f/WirtBot/docs/docs/setup.md

 First update your `wirtbot.service` file to include `MANAGED_DNS_ENABLED: 1` as an environment variable.

-Now install [https://coredns.io/](https://coredns.io/) and create a config that will use port 53 and in its config uses the [file plugin](https://coredns.io/plugins/file/) to point to the DNS file at `/etc/wirt_devices` (you can change the path by providing `MANAGED_DNS_DEVICE_FILE` to the WirtBot).
+Now install [https://coredns.io/](https://coredns.io/) and create a config that will listen to reloads useing the [reload plugin](https://coredns.io/plugins/reload/).
+Now update you `wirtbot.service` to point DNS changes to this file (you can change the path by providing `MANAGED_DNS_DEVICE_FILE` to the WirtBot via environment values).

 Start `CoreDNS` and that should be it.